- Faculty Name: Faculty of Informatics and Science

 The list with the required documents for EU and Non-EU applicants, to obtain the Atestat of recognition of studies/Acceptance letter from the Romanian Ministry of Education and Scientific Research can be found here for EU applicants; Application Form for UO – the template for undergraduate studies can be found here.

-For the enrollment in Undergraduate/Master/Ph.D. program taught in Romanian, the candidate will need:
+For the enrollment in the Undergraduate/Master/Ph.D. program taught in Romanian, the candidate will need:

 - Romanian language Certificate – A2/B1/B2 level